Rider 2021.3 Roadmap

-- .NET 5 – Our plan is to put significant time and effort to support the upcoming release of .NET 5.
-While development is possible in Rider today with .NET 5, it is incomplete. .NET 5 is the future of .NET, and we want to help developers get there.
+- .NET 6 Support – Our plan is to invest significant time and effort in supporting the upcoming release of .NET 6.
+While development is possible for the .NET 6 Preview in some parts, it is yet to be completed until the final release is done. .NET 6 is the future of .NET, and we want to help developers get there.

 Subscribe to Blog updates

 How To Use AI Assistant to Generate Test Data For .NET Applications